rwth-irt/SIMPLE-C-docker/README.md

     - gateway: `192.168.1.1`
 - Ensure that your host system is receiving Lidar data from the network.
 You can verify this using `sudo tcpdump -n -c30 -i <ADAPTER>`.
 You should see lines such as `14:34:58.823814 IP 192.168.1.203.6699 > 192.168.1.102.4499: UDP, length 1210` immediately.
 - *On Ubuntu, go to the network settings and make sure to have the respective Wired network enabled.
 If this is disabled, the Docker container won't receive packets, even if they appear in `tcpdump`!*
+- Keep in mind to check the correct sensor network ports!
+The `MSOP_TIMEOUT` error does not always trigger, even if you have sensors with the wrong ports connected!
+(This will result in no frames inside the calbration node.)